terra-campaigns/arrival/campaign/factions/_factionGame.md

 	- EXT extend interest rurkinar: extend trade route (Whursock) - automatic #info
 	- EXT extend interest mercians: make some dark partnership - automatic #info
 - Background actors (wwn334)
-	- [Ushulx](../npcs/ushulx.md) has built a sacrifica altar for [Scar](../npcs/scar.md) in the catacomb room, and will use the ritual (to be performed after 6D1) to ask Algath where Aivridyt can be found (DC 17 roll).
+	- [Ushulx](../npcs/ushulx.md) has built a sacrifice altar for [Scar](../npcs/scar.md) in the catacomb room, and will use the ritual (to be performed after 6D1) to ask Algath where Aivridyt can be found (DC 17 roll).
 	- Gulthas fights enemies on the road: 1 in 20 he gets hurt, 7 in 10 he survives
 	- Werebear?
 	- Bandit camp?
 	- Danaska and Cagoth-ze at odds
+	- refilling dungeons (chance?)
+		- temple of remains

 ### 3877.5F